-The LCC has the prime responsibility to maintain appropriately the native and scenic protection values of the Reserve and not to find unnecessary bureaucratic requirements because of there own deficiency in resource management or giving prominence to conflicting government outcomes.
+The LCC has the prime responsibility to maintain appropriately the native and scenic protection values of the Reserve.

 Eastmans Green is a very desirable location.
 A quiet subdivision backing onto the Punchbowl Reserve, the ultimate location for family safety and living in the leafy suburb of Newstead with bike and walking trails and connected parks.

 There are three elevated blocks of land at the top end of Marion Avenue that have fabulous views.

 The planning and design principles that have driven the subdivision of Eastmans Green include: